forcedotcom/DeskCommon-Cocoa/README.md

 ```ogdl
 github "forcedotcom/DeskCommon-Cocoa" ~> 1.0
 ```
-Run `carthage` to build the framework and drag the built `DeskCommon.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `DeskCommon.framework` into your Xcode project.

+**IMPORTANT: Currently we only support prebuilt frameworks.
+If you run carthage with `--no-use-binaries` option, you will get an error.**

 ### Installation using prebuilt Framework
 Starting DeskCommon version `1.1.0`, prebuilt frameworks are attached in github releases.
 In order to use prebuilt framework, download the appropriate version from [Releases](https://github.com/forcedotcom/DeskCommon-Cocoa/releases), unarchive the zip file and drag `DeskCommon.framework` into your Xcode project.

+**IMPORTANT: Attached prebuilt frameworks contains a binaries which has been built for a number of architectures `(x86_64, i386, armv7, arm64)`.
+According to [this radar](http://www.openradar.me/radar?id=6409498411401216) before submission to AppStore you must strip off simulator slices `(x86_64, i386)`.**

 ## Files
 * **DSCStatusCodes** - a header file that provides constants for HTTP Response status codes